-“Still in shock:” abortion defenders, foes stunned by leak
+“Still in shock.”
+Abortion defenders, foes stunned by leak

 Inside clinics, the news prompted frantic phone calls.
 People were confused about whether abortion remains legal, and for how long.

+“I immediately felt sick to my stomach,” said Tammi Kromenaker, who owns a clinic in Fargo, North Dakota.
+“And 20 million thoughts started going through my head about what can we do?
+What does my staff need to hear?
+What do our patients need to hear?”

+She posted a notice on the website of the clinics: “If you have an appointment at Red River Women’s Clinic, your appointment is safe.”

-At Johnson’s clinic in Huntsville, the phone was ringing more than usual Tuesday.
+At Johnson’s clinic in Huntsville, the phone was ringing more than usual.
 Women called to ask whether they can still get an abortion.
-They tried to move up appointment times.
 Johnson said his first call of the morning was from a woman who had an abortion scheduled for Friday and wanted to come in Tuesday.

 The staff held a meeting, and Johnson says he asked them to focus on the women who are still coming for abortions who need their help.
 The opinion was just a draft, he told them, and cautioned that it wasn’t the final decision.

+“I’m hopeful,” said Dennis Westover, a 72-year-old retired electrical engineer, a regular protester outside the clinic in Charleston, West Virginia.
+But he was suspicious that someone leaked it as ammunition in the country’s intractable culture wars.

+“When our Supreme Court stuff starts to be leaked, it’s egregious,” he said.
+“One side or the other did it for a political motive to stir up some kind of stink.”

-Outside an abortion clinic in Louisville, Kentucky, Angela Minter said she prayed the draft opinion will be the final one.
+In Louisville, Kentucky, protester Angela Minter said she prayed the draft opinion will be the final one.

 “I’m excited today,” Minter said.
-“I believe it’s an indication of what’s to come.
-I believe that the decision is going to come down and it will hold true in June, that Roe v.
-Wade will be overturned, and that’s a good thing.”
+“I believe it’s an indication of what’s to come.”

-The Louisville clinic was closed for a week last month after the legislature banned abortion, until a court intervened.
-But if Roe falls, it will likely be shuttered again.
 Minter thinks that’s God answering her prayers: she’s been coming to the clinic most mornings since 2004.
-She said she had two abortions as a teenager before she was born again into Christianity.
-She now believes they should be banned completely, no exceptions, and the leaked opinion gave her hope that will happen.

-“Abortion is not the answer for us,” she said, “it’s cost us too much.”

 Patients tried to dodge her and the other protesters screaming outside.
 “Don’t murder your baby,” one man shouted at a young woman.
 Clinic escorts in orange vests helped her into the building.

-Christine, a clinic escort who asked that her last name not be used for safety reasons, said she wasn’t surprised by the opinion.
-They’ve known it was coming a long time.

-But as she read through the opinion, she too was startled at the wording.
-It felt that if abortion falls, anything else could be next: gay marriage, birth control, any civil right not explicitly written down in the Constitution.
+The Louisville clinic was closed for a week last month after the legislature banned abortion, until a court intervened.
+But if Roe falls, it will likely be shuttered again.

+“I do anticipate a day with no abortion clinics in Kentucky,” said Meg Stern, who runs the Kentucky Health Justice Network and escorts at the clinic.
+Abortion access will now be an issue of privilege: people with the means to travel will be able to end their pregnancies.